-Dear Abby: Longtime family friend feels hurt by sulky teen’s attitude
+Abby: Longtime family friend hurt by teen’s attitude

 Dear Abby: I have had a best friend for more than 20 years.
 We met when we were 18 and have been inseparable ever since.
 I was best man in his wedding, and when his first child was born, I traveled six hours to be at the hospital when “Sara” was born.
 I have never missed a birthday or Christmas.